elastic-ai/elastic-queue/README.md

 *Running Your AI in a Kubernetes-Native Way.*

+**NOTE:** Elastic Queue is based on [kueue](https://github.com/kubernetes-sigs/kueue) with more job controllers and production support.

 ---

 Elastic Queue is a Kubernetes-native AI Workload Queue, which can make AI run in Kubernetes quickly and smoothly.